-Gwénola is also Module Leader for Absolute Beginners as well as Post-Beginners as part of the Add+vantage programme.
+Gwénola is also Module Leader for Absolute Beginners as well as Post-Beginners.

 Gwénola is undertaking a PhD at the University of Birmingham on the inclusion of students with disabilities in English and French Higher Institutions.
 As part of her research, she has visited and worked with institutions such as UNESCO in Paris, to understand the international recommendations underpinning disability inclusion.

 Before working on her PhD, Gwénola examined the inclusion and education of Dalit women in rural areas of India’s Tamil Nadu for her Master thesis.

 Gwénola has also been working on a project, in partnership with the Faculty of Law, which looks at the importance of Court Interpreters in Legal Proceedings.
 From this academic year, second year students will also be involved in the project, benefitting from the University mock Court Room.

 Gwénola has also been increasingly interested in blended / hybrid learning.
 Gwénola started creating blended online courses in 2008 and is now, with her Languages team, exploring Virtual Reality for the Languages Courses.

 Gwénola has linked inclusion and blended / hybrid learning together and has analysed, with staff from English and Languages, possible communication issues whilst interacting online.